tomgxz/Kraken/README.md

 TODO: pseudocode for a multi-user permission system for the sites

+TODO: JavaScript pseudocode for drag and drop editor

 #### Explanation and justification of this process
 The initial concept seems large and complicated, but the way it is broken down above into separate parts will make the development easier and faster, and will aid the testing and maintaining of the code due to it's modularity.